 Installation of the Petersen panels was done by Ameritech Roofing in Panama City, Fla.
 Ameritech project manager Philip Jorgenson agreed with architect Dougherty about the complexity of the roof design.
 “There were lots of different pitches and intersecting planes,” Jorgenson said.
 “We did extensive custom detailing on site.
 When you design a complex building like that, you can’t draw every detail.
 You see what the framers built and then figure out how to flash it.
 We ordered the panels in general sizes and then cut them to fit on-site.
 It’s a very efficient way to maximize use of the material.
 We were really close on the cut list.”

 Jorgenson also agreed with Dougherty’s opinion of the Snap-Clad profile.
 “Snap-Clad is a popular panel that we like to use because of the wind rating and the aesthetics of it and because it doesn’t require mechanical seaming,” Jorgenson said.
 He also likes working with Petersen.
 “They provide a great product and they’re good people to work with.
 If there is an issue, they take care of it right away.
 We’re really pleased with our Petersen relationship,” Jorgenson reports.

 Petersen is long-recognized for its PAC-CLAD metal standing seam roofing products, and also offers metal wall panels including hidden and exposed fastener panels, flush panels, composite wall panels, fascia and coping systems, and column covers.
-All provide the well-known Petersen quality and are available in full 70% PVDF finish in more than 40 colors on steel and aluminum.
-Most colors meet LEED, Energy Star and Cool Roof Rating Council certification requirements.
+All provide the well-known Petersen quality and are available in 70% PVDF finish in more than 40 colors on steel and aluminum.
+Most colors meet LEED, Cool Roof Rating Council certification requirements.